The Psychology of Restaurant Music

 First, what is the function of music in a restaurant?
 There are several possible functions: in particular, to accompany and enhance the food; to create ambiance and atmosphere; to influence menu choices; and, by making people eat faster, to increase table turnover.

-It stands to reason that different types of restaurant should play different kinds of music, or perhaps even none at all.
+It stands to reason that different types of restaurant ought to play different kinds of music, or perhaps even none at all.

 At the other end of the scale, a restaurant that places profit above dining experience often plays loud music with a fast tempo that subconsciously puts diners under pressure to eat more quickly, even if that means that they are less able to enjoy their meal.
-But caveat emptor: such music also suppresses appetite, leading to less food and, in particular, less drink being consumed.
+But caveat emptor: such music also suppresses appetite, leading to less food and, in particular, less drink (and dessert) being consumed.
 Appetite is in part a function of the parasympathetic nervous system.
 Loud, fast music activates the sympathetic nervous system (the ‘fight-or-flight' response), which opposes the parasympathetic system and thereby diminishes appetite.
-That, in a nutshell, is why you don’t suddenly feel a tinge of hunger while being chased up a tree by a lion.
+That, in a nutshell, is why you don’t suddenly feel a tinge of hunger while running away from a lion.

 Music can detract not only from the food and wine, but also from conversations, mood, thoughts, and emotions.
 This is what most often ruins the dining experience for me.
 I usually go out as much for the food and wine as for the conversation, and often enjoy lengthy, involved, and intimate conversations.
 Any music that is so loud as to oblige me to strain my voice kills such conversations.
 Moreover, music with lyrics attached imposes the singer’s thoughts and emotions upon diners.
 These thoughts and emotions are often banal or incongruous, and prevent me from feeling or evolving my own.
 Why in heaven's name should I care about the love life of some forlorn stranger?
 It is very telling, I think, that, in general, we do not play music when eating at home.